avatarsdk/metaperson-oculus-ue-sample/README.md

 ![Avatar Blueprint](./Images/bp1.png)

 By passing these parameters to the Start function, we initiate the LipSync playback using the mentioned `Voice` component reference and LipSync frame sequence.
-To generate the LipSync frame sequence, import your file as Sound Wave asset in editor, click the right mouse button on it, and choose the `Generate LipSync Sequence` option.
+To generate the LipSync frame sequence, import your file as Sound Wave asset in editor and change its `Loading Behavior Override` to `Force Inline`, then click the right mouse button on it, and choose the `Generate LipSync Sequence` option.
 New sequence will appear in the content browser.

 ![How to generate sequence](./Images/seq_gen.png)